Igrium/rl_among_us/docs/socket_coms.md

 **Meetings**

+`reportBody`

+Sent to the server when the player has indicated they wish to report a body and call a meeting.

+---

 `presentAtMeeting`

 This arguement-less command should be called when a player indicates that they've arrived at the meeting location and are ready to talk.
 Will only be respected if a meeting has been called.